AngleProtocol/merkl-docs/distribute-with-merkl/create-a-pretge-campaign.md

 description: Everything you need to know to create a campaign distributing a pre-TGE token with Merkl
 ---

-# Create a Campaign pre-TGE
+# Merkl for pre-TGE Tokens

 Merkl enables you to distribute tokens before they become transferable at TGE.
 This approach combines the best of both worlds: users can claim actual tokens (not just points), while you maintain control over transferability until your TGE.